Universal Finite-State and Self-Stabilizing Computation in Anonymous Dynamic Networks: Universal Finite-State Computation

-\mypar{Agent interactions.} Suppose that two agents $p$ and $p'$ send each other messages at round~$t$, which are not discarded.
-Let $C$ be a counting cut in the view $\mathcal V$ of $p$ at the end of round~$t-1$, and assume that the view $\mathcal V'$ of $p'$ at the end of round~$t-1$ does not contain $C$.
-At the end of round~$t$, there are four possibilities: \begin{itemize} \item The view of $p$ loses $C$ and the view of $p'$ acquires $C$.
-In this case, a branching occurs in the view of $p$, due to \cref{l:branch}. \item The view of $p$ loses $C$ and the view of $p'$ does not acquire $C$.
-Also in this case, a branching occurs in the view of $p$, due to \cref{l:branch}. \item The view of $p$ does not lose $C$ and the view of $p'$ acquires $C$. \item The view of $p$ does not lose $C$ and the view of $p'$ does not acquire $C$. \end{itemize}
+\myskip \mypar{Agent interactions.} Suppose that two agents $p$ and $q$ send each other messages at round~$t$, which are not discarded.
+Let $\mathcal I$ be a counting interval in the vista $\mathcal V$ of $p$ at the end of round~$t-1$, and assume that the vista $\mathcal W$ of $q$ at the end of round~$t-1$ does not contain $\mathcal I$.
+At the end of round~$t$, there are four possibilities: \begin{itemize} \item The vista of $p$ loses $\mathcal I$ and the vista of $q$ acquires $\mathcal I$.
+In this case, a branching occurs in the vista of $p$, due to \cref{l:branch}. \item The vista of $p$ loses $\mathcal I$ and the vista of $q$ does not acquire $\mathcal I$.
+Also in this case, a branching occurs in the vista of $p$, due to \cref{l:branch}. \item The vista of $p$ does not lose $\mathcal I$ and the vista of $q$ acquires $\mathcal I$. \item The vista of $p$ does not lose $\mathcal I$ and the vista of $q$ does not acquire $\mathcal I$. \end{itemize}

-We will prove that, in the latter case, a branching occurs in the view of $p'$.
+We will prove that, in the latter case, a branching occurs in the vista of $q$.